applied-crypto-lab/picco/README.md

 ```

-The source code of PICCO mainly consists of two directories: *compiler* and *compute*.
-The compiler directory contains the source code of the PICCO compiler whose functionality is to translate a user's program into its secure implementation.
-The `compute` directory contains the source code of the computational framework that will be used to securely execute the user's translated program in a distributed setting.
+The source code of PICCO mainly consists of two directories: `compiler` and `compute`.
+The `compiler` directory contains the source code of the PICCO compiler whose functionality is to translate a user's program into its secure implementation as well as supplementary programs.
+The `compute` directory contains the source code of the computational framework and protocol library that will be used to securely execute the user's translated program in a distributed setting.

 ## Source code dependencies